Product of Tensors and Description of Networks: The Batthacharya-Mesner product

 \subsection{Batthacharya-Mesner Product}

-The Batthacharya-Mesner Product of tensors is an $n$-ary operation in the space of order$-n$ cubical tensors which generalizes the row-by-column product of matrices.
-It is defined for tensors with coefficients in any field $\K$ (and even when $\K$ is just a ring), although we will use it mainly for complex tensors.
+The Batthacharya-Mesner Product of tensors is an $n$-ary operation in the space of order-$n$ cubical tensors which generalizes the row-by-column product of matrices.
+It is defined for tensors with coefficients in any field $\K$ (and even when $\K$ is just a ring), although we will apply it mainly to complex tensors.